 Available on Android and iOS | Free

 Want to reduce food waste?
 Olio is the perfect app for you, whether you’re looking to make use of someone’s leftovers, or help a local shop to put their surplus stock to good use.
 Just like that sticky note you’d put on your fridge for your flatmates, you can advertise any food going spare in your pantry, and have someone pick it up from your house.
-Nice!
+It’s also great for random household items – I’ve given away beauty products, kitchen equipment, all sorts!

 Too Good To Go